krnewberry/KuLine/README.md

 ```
 candle_type = "1min"
 ```
 This represents a 1 minute candle chart.
-See the additional options below.

 ### Candle Type in Seconds Format Example:
 ```